Blood on the Clocktower Review

 This is a tough review for me to write, because there are some definite negatives in it and I have a lot of friends who both love this game and have close ties to the developers of the game.
 It’s reached a sort of cult status in my hometown among a particular gamer set.
 And I’m in that group of people, playing with them regularly.
 I’ve even had plenty of fun times playing Clocktower!
 So there’s some nervousness here, and I also wonder if I’m being too harsh.
 I’ve left it as-is, though, because I want these reviews to always be honest.

 The game’s creators have also done a great job nurturing a global community around this game; they’re to be commended for that.
+For an example, I once played this on Discord (already a monumental feat of logistics), with people who all lived in London (I live in Ohio).
+That’s amazing!
 I don’t begrudge anyone their passion – either creator or player – and if this is your Holy Grail game (as it is for some I’ve met), then I wish you nothing but fun and success with BotC!

 The Assumption of Grandeur